pavel-bc/bitcoin-voice-assistant/GETTING_STARTED.md

 ## 1. Running and Testing the Stock MCP Server

-The Stock MCP Server (`StockToolServer`) is responsible for fetching stock price information using the `yfinance` library.
+The Stock MCP Server (`StockToolServer`) is responsible for fetching stock price information using the `finnhub` library (previously used `yfinance`).
 It communicates using the Model Context Protocol (MCP) over standard input/output (stdio).

 ### Prerequisites